A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Related Work

+Convention within affective computing is to implement an experimental protocol where an emotion-inducing stimulus is combined with participant self-reporting of affective state.
+However, there is a large amount of variability between self-reporting frameworks.
+A clear division concerns discrete and dimensional theories of emotion \cite{Barrett1998}.
+To construct our Bayesian framework, we require only a clear measure affective state that can be easily compared with existing benchmarks.
+For the purposes of this study, we choose to use emotional valence, which is suited to both a classification and regression setting, and avoids issues of semantic confusion that can accompany the terminology around emotional/physiological arousal in the cardiovascular literature.

 At this point, we wish to point out a stark absence of consensus within the literature around data subsetting for machine learning.
 A typical experimental setup can yield multiple input-output pairs for a single study participant.
-Many studies partition train, validation, and test datasets without reference to the source (the study participant from which the data was generated).
+Many studies partition train, validation, and test datasets without reference to the study participant from which the data was generated.
 However, ECG has been shown to exhibit subject-specificity \cite{Kolodyazhniy2011}.
-It might therefore be less suitable to include data from a given participant in both the train and test/validation subsets.
-Moreover, real-world applications may not permit subject-specific calibration, making models that can generalise to new individuals necessary.
-We propose that a sensible evaluation method is leave-k-subjects-out (LkSO) cross-validation, which has been used previously \cite{Miranda-Correa2017b, Ferdinando2016, Agrafioti2012} and will be adopted in this study.
+It is therefore unsuitable to include data from a given participant in both the train and test/validation subsets.
+Moreover, real-world applications may not permit subject-specific calibration, making models that can generalise to new individuals increasingly useful.
+For these reasons, we propose a sensible evaluation method to be leave-k-subjects-out (LkSO) cross-validation, which has been used previously \cite{Miranda-Correa2017b, Ferdinando2016, Agrafioti2012} and will be adopted in this study.